Memeplex: Missive for a Dark Age

 Until it shall be healed

-Sanitize tools for childbirth
+Sanitize the tools

-With strong alchohol
+With strong alcohol

 With boiling water